hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local.md

 ### Fabric Driver

-A driver is a DLT-specific plugin invoked by the relay while channelling external data queries to the local peer network and collecting a response with proofs.
+A driver is a DLT-specific plugin invoked by the relay while conveying external data queries to the local peer network and collecting a response with proofs.
 The Fabric driver is built as a Fabric client application on the `fabric-network` NPM package.
 The code for this lies in the `core/drivers/fabric-driver` folder.

-#### Running Fabric Driver

-##### Configuring
+#### Configuring

 In the `core/drivers/fabric-driver` folder, copy `.env.template` to `.env` and update `CONNECTION_PROFILE` to point to the connection profile of the fabric network (e.g. `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`)